Want to take your Thanksgiving recipes up to the next level?

-Cheesecloth really comes in handy when straining your turkey neck stock or you can use it to make a bouquet garni if you want.
-I prefer to take the toss it in the pot and then strain approach, what about you?
+Cheesecloth or a chinois really comes in handy when straining your turkey neck stock, or you can use it to make a bouquet garni if you want.
+I prefer to take the toss it in the pot and then strain approach.
+What about you?

 How to Roast Turkey Necks for Awesome Stock